 How it helps:

-- Formulated to dissolve struvite stones in as little as 7 days (average 27 days)
+- Dissolves struvite stones in as little as 7 days (average 27 days)

-- Decreases long-term risk of struvite & calcium oxalate stones when fed daily
+- Reduces the risk of struvite & calcium oxalate stones

 - S+OXSHIELD: Formulated to promote a urinary environment that reduces the risk of developing struvite & calcium oxalate crystals

-Hill's Prescription Diet c/d Multicare Stress Cat Food is a complete and balanced food that provides all the nutrition a cat needs.
-Please consult your veterinarian for further information on how our Prescription Diet foods can help your cat to continue to enjoy a happy and active life.
+Hill's Prescription Diet c/d Multicare Stew for Cats with Chicken & added Vegetables is a complete and balanced food that provides all the nutrition a cat needs.
+Please consult your veterinarian for further information on how our Prescription Diet foods can help a cat to continue to enjoy a happy and active life.